jthoburn/asyncInclude/README.md

 #ABOUT

-asyncJsInclude.js is a simple asynchronous javascript script loader that loads script urls dynamically using a callback for "the smallest DOM ready ever" ( see http://dustindiaz.com/smallest-domready-ever )
+asyncInclude.js is a simple asynchronous javascript script loader that loads script urls dynamically using a callback for "the smallest DOM ready ever" ( see http://dustindiaz.com/smallest-domready-ever )

 ##USAGE

-asyncJSInclude adds a single object to its context.
+asyncInclude adds a single object to its context.
 If object is assigned to `context.loader` unless `context.loader` were previously defined, in which case the object is assigned to `context.asyncJsInclude`.

 the object has the following methods.